OGLE-2015-BLG-0845L: A low-mass M dwarf from the microlensing parallax and xallarap effects: Introduction

 When the source is in a binary system, its orbital motion around the centre of mass may lead to changes in the relative positions among the microlensing objects, which also revises the light curve \citep{Griest1992_Effect}.
 This so-called microlensing xallarap effect can also be used to measure the angular Einstein radius \citep{Han1997_Einstein}.
 Specifically, the xallarap parameter, $\xi_\mathrm{E}$, is related to $\theta_\mathrm{E}$ via

-Here $a_\mathrm{S}$ is the semi-major axis of the motion of the source star (or the photocentre of the source binary) around the barycentre of the source binary system, $D_\mathrm{S}$ is the distance of the source from Earth, and $\hat{r}_\mathrm{E}$ is the projected Einstein radius in the source plane.
+Here $a_\mathrm{S}$ is the semi-major axis of the motion of the source star (or the photocentre of the source binary) around the barycentre of the source binary system, and $\hat{r}_\mathrm{E}$ is the projected Einstein radius in the source plane.
 Once $\xi_\mathrm{E}$ and $a_{\rm S}$ are measured, the xallarap effect provides another way to measure $\theta_{\rm E}$.

 Given the abundance of stellar binaries \citep[e.g.,][]{Duchene2013_Stellar}, a substantial fraction of events might have been affected by the xallarap effect. \citet{Poindexter2005_Systematic} searched for the xallarap effect in 22 microlensing events with relatively long ($t_{\rm E} \gtrsim 70$ d) time scales and found that about 23\% of them might have been strongly affected by the xallarap effect, although the fraction may be reduced once the shorter but more abundant events are taken into account.
 The impact of xallarap effect has also been regularly investigated in microlensing events that contain potentially planetary signals \citep[e.g.,][]{Furusawa2013_MOA-2010-BLG-328Lb, Miyazaki2020_OGLE-2013-BLG-0911Lb, Rota2021_MOA-2006-BLG-074, Satoh2023_OGLE-2019-BLG-0825, Yang:2024, Ryu2024_Systematic}.